akukulanski/kybonet/readme.md

 and add it with `usermod -aG <group> <user>`. **You'll have to login again so the change take effect.**

-* 3. Open the default config file or get a copy of it (*~/.local/kybonet/config.yml*).
+* Step 3 - Open the default config file or get a copy of it (*~/.local/kybonet/config.yml*).
 Add as many clients as you want, with at least a name and the path to their public key (the hotkey field is optional).
 In case you don't like the default values, you can also assign the hotkeys you want to switch between clients and to exit the program.

-* 4. Run.
+* Step 4 - Run.

 ```bash
 kybonet-server -p <PORT> -c <config-file>